-Beyond these general guidelines, the political science department seeks to customize a plan of study to suit every student's needs.
+Beyond these general guidelines, the political science graduate program will help each student to customize a plan of study that is best suited his or her interests and career aspirations.
 The graduate director works with students to plan their course selection in accordance with their career goals.

-Students will find that, regardless of the concentration and courses they choose, Villanova's diverse faculty members offer a variety of philosophical, pedagogical and theoretical approaches to the study of politics, and boast a wide range of scholarly interests.
+Students will find that Villanova's diverse faculty members offer a variety of philosophical, pedagogical and theoretical approaches to the study of politics, and boast a wide range of scholarly interests.